jmchilton/writing/gcc2017slides/biocontainers.md

 In moving from traditional cluster jobs to containerized cluster jobs the goal is *increased isolation and reproducibility*.

-In moving from containerized cluster jobs to native container scheduling technologies is *elimination of cluster management software and delegating job scaling for service providers (e.g. Google and Amazon)*.
+In moving from containerized cluster jobs to native container scheduling technologies is *elimination of cluster management software and delegating job scaling to service providers (e.g. Google and Amazon)*.

 ---